-NURS 6321 Nurse-Midwifery IV: Intrapartum Care (3:3:0,0) Prerequisites NURS 5270 & Electronic Fetal Monitoring certification.
-This applies the midwifery management process to intrapartum and immediate postpartum care.
-Using scientific fundamentals and the Hallmarks of Midwifery, the student examines diagnostics and therapeutics for triage, evaluation of maternal/fetal status, facilitation of physiologic labor and birth, birth attendance, postpartum healing, lactation, and emergency stabilization.
-Extra attention is placed on opioid prescribing.
-Health policy and fiscal implications are also analyzed.
-Clinical skills will be practiced during a week in the on campus simulation center.
+NURS 6321 Nurse-Midwifery IV: Intrapartum Care (3:3:0,0) Prerequisites: NURS 5270, EFM certification.
+In this course, the student studies, analyzes, and applies the concepts of the midwifery management process to the intrapartum and immediate postpartum care of women.
+Using scientific fundamentals and the Hallmarks of Midwifery, the student examines labor triage, assessment and evaluation of maternal and fetal status, facilitation of physiologic labor progress, psychosocial support, pharmacologic and non-pharmacologic therapies, and birth attendance.
+Extra attention is placed on the pharmacotherapeutics surrounding the prescribing of opioids.
+In addition, the immediate management of postpartum healing and discomforts, as well as facilitation of lactation is studied.
+Management of emergencies and deviations from normal are also introduced.
+The health policy and fiscal implications associated with care management are interwoven throughout the course.
+Clinical skills will be introduced in simulated experiences.